Yet-Zio/yetCalc/README.md

     - Provides operations like left shift(<<) and right shift(>>)
     - Support for commonly used number systems: Binary, Octal, Decimal and Hexadecimal

+## Install
+Download the app from the [releases page](https://github.com/Yet-Zio/yetCalc/releases).
+Note: Requires Android 5.0 and above Also, only download the app from sources provided by the developer.